 The great cross-country trip is an iconic staple of the American dream.
 This wild journey is representative of the coveted sense of freedom that can often feel oppressed from our day to day lives.
-Whether it’s a break from the typical nine-to-five schedule or a chance to try something entirely new, a nice change of scenery can be deeply satisfying.
+We occasionally need a break from the typical nine-to-five schedule and a chance to try something entirely new.
+A nice change of scenery can be deeply satisfying.
 We instinctively seek adventure, to find opportunities to learn and to grow.
-There are expeditions for every individual explorer out there from grand adventures coast to coast to the rustic experience of seeing the wild west and so much more.
+There are expeditions for every individual explorer out there.
+From grand adventures coast to coast to the rustic experience of seeing the wild west and so much more.

 But who has time to strategize these epic journeys?
 It’s difficult to plan a grand expedition while maintaining a comfortable lifestyle.
 Beyond that, there are other significant limitations such as finance, health, transportation and more.
 But you don’t have to allow those to inhibit your dreams.
 In fact, there are many ways to easily work around them in order to make your trip planning easier!

-Believe it or not, even the most spontaneous trip has at least one goal, whether that may seem completely obvious or be more subconscious.
+Believe it or not, even the most spontaneous trip has at least one goal.
+Whether that may be completely obvious or more subconscious.
 That goal could be to see the water, to get a good bite to eat, or even just to get as far from home as possible.
 Before you take off onto the road, attempt to determine the very needs that are propelling your burst of spontaneity.

 How to Plan a last minute adventure

 Decide on a few variables that are necessities to your upcoming adventure.
 These may include, but are not limited to: time frame, transportation method, budget, physical capability, and general accessibility.
 Many of these factors will intertwine, making decisions potentially easier – or at least more direct.

 Here are some tips for planning a last-minute trip.